sgrankin/mk/mk.1.md

 Unless the rule has the Q attribute, the recipe is printed prior to execution with recognizable environment variables expanded.
-Commands returning nonempty status (see intro(1)) cause mk to terminate.
+Commands returning nonempty status cause `mk` to terminate.

-Recipes and backquoted rc commands in places such as assign- ments execute in a copy of mk's environment; changes they make to environment variables are not visible from mk.
+Recipes and backquoted commands in places such as assignments execute in a copy of mk's environment; changes they make to environment variables are not visible from mk.

 Variable substitution in a rule is done when the rule is read; variable substitution in the recipe is done when the recipe is executed.
 For example:

-    bar=a.c
+    bar = a.c
     foo: $bar
             $CC -o foo $bar
-    bar=b.c
+    bar = b.c

 will compile b.c into foo, if a.c is newer than foo.